maximeroussy/trendhub/README.md

 + A Github repository's data is massive.
 Building a fully featured detail view for a repository (mimicking the website) would be a significant undertaking with so many API calls (totaling the number of contributors, commits, branches, pull requests, issues, etc.) that the rate limits might not handle viewing many repositories one after another.
 I decided to interpret the "simple" part of the requirement in my own way and built a layout that showcases some of the main information for any github repository.
 I've kept it to 3 api calls, one for the repository details, one for the source directory contents and one for the readme in html form.
 I was able to design and build a nice looking screen with these api responses.
 The readme is actually displayed using a webview to load the html from the api call.
 I felt like it would be too long to set things up to handle the markdown.

 ## Design & Structure

+The app's architecture might be slightly overkill for the size of the this project and the requirements but I felt it would help to improve readability, reusability and scalability.

 I've went with a typical app structure for the project:
 + **presentation:** Contains all the view related code and logic including activities, adapters and viewmodels.